 Choosing targeted keywords to link to your other site pages (aka internal linking) “shares power from one page to another,” says our internal SEO expert Shawn Rosko, pictured right.
 Likewise, linking to external, authoritative sites adds context to your own site pages, offering users additional information from reputable sources and earning high praises from the king of search: Google.

-There is such thing as over-doing it, Rosko warns, which can frustrate your users and anger the gatekeepers of SEO search.
+But be sure not to over-do it, Rosko warns, which can frustrate your users and anger the gatekeepers of SEO search.
 The key is to have a strategy in place that will lift your website to the top of search and increase your organic search hits while retaining your position as a trustworthy resource and thought leader in your industry.

 The Perfect Blend for On-Page Optimization